 Directed by Pablo Larraín; Peter Sarsgaard, Greta Gerwig and Billy Crudup also star.

-Annette Bening, the main if not only reason I’d watch this movie, is an actress I’ve appreciated since American Beauty (1999).
+Annette Bening, the main, if not only reason I’d watch this movie, is an actor I’ve appreciated since American Beauty (1999).
 I’m hoping that that love only grows after this film – especially since I’m not exactly in love with this trailer at present.
-Though that may change tomorrow, maybe.
+Though, that may change tomorrow.
+There’s always a chance.

 Additional cast includes Greta Gerwig, Billy Crudup and Laura Wiggins.